 - Language Technology and Multilingual Communication (Professor Susanne J. Jekat)

-- Media Linguistics (Professor Aleksandra Gnach, Professor Wibke Weber)
+- Media Linguistics (Professor Aleksandra Gnach and Professor Wibke Weber)

 - Organisational Communication and Management (Professor Nicole Rosenberger Staub)